 But after the test is taken or the scores have been received, you may want to consider retesting in situations such as the following:

 - Your child scores below the state-required percentile.
+(If you’re an HSLDA member, we highly recommend contacting us to discuss your situation.)

 - Your child scores lower than you believe they are capable of for an exceptional reason.
 For example, immediately after taking the test your child comes down with flu symptoms, making it likely that they were too sick during the test to do well on it.
-Or you find out a week later that your child needs glasses and was unable to easily read the test questions.

 - If in doubt about the appropriateness of retesting in your specific circumstances, check with your state law, the test publisher, or the testing center.
 If you are an HSLDA member, please feel free to contact our legal department for advice.
 You might even consider an alternate method of assessment, such as a portfolio or evaluation.

-All the Way Through: Keep It in Perspective!
+All the way through: Keep it in perspective!

 In our achievement- and comparison-driven world, it’s easy to forget that assessment is for the benefit of your child and you.
-It’s not a time to compare or judge, but to just get feedback so you can prepare wisely for your child’s next year of learning.
+It’s not a time to compare or judge, but to get feedback so you can prepare wisely for your child’s next year of learning.

 Maybe you overestimated your child’s understanding in a particular subject area.
 Check in with the educational goals you set at the beginning of this academic year.